siggisv/remotemo/docs/API_design.md

       ```

       When changing this setting, you could use the constant
-      `remoTemo::PATH_SEP` (which is set to `'\'` or `'/'` depending on the
+      `remoTemo::path_separator` (which is set to `'\'` or `'/'` depending on
-      operating system) for the path separator when creating the path, if you
+      the operating system) for the path separator when creating the path, if
-      care about it being cross-platform.
+      you care about it being cross-platform.

       > **Note** If this setting is set to a string starting with the path
       > separator (or a drive letter, if on Windows.
 E.g. "D:") then the path